-With a great, one-of-a-kind idea, ambitious mindset and determination, you can become a successful business owner.
+With a great, one-of-a-kind idea, an ambitious mindset, and determination, you can become a successful business owner.
 It may seem like a huge risk, but the reward can be even greater, especially with a strong plan.
 Take these rags to riches stories for example.
 The inspiring success stories all have a key takeaway you can remember when you move forward with your business endeavor.

 Five Small Business Success Stories: How did They do It?

 Lesson: Start specific.

 With the mission of dedication “to bringing together buyers and sellers in an honest and open marketplace,” Pierre Omidyar launched AuctionWeb in 1995.
 The first item sold was a broken laser pointer (that’s not the inspiring part obviously).
 It was a simple concept originally intended for selling collectibles but quickly developed into a total e-Commerce site due to true demand.
 In less than a year, the number of items sold reached over $7 million and Jeff Skoll was hired as president of the company.
 AuctionWeb was renamed eBay in September of 1997.
 In about ten years from starting, eBay had millions of users, purchased PayPal, gained over 15,000 employees, and had billions of dollars in revenue.
 Today, eBay operates in 30 countries and is a multibillion-dollar business and the successful business owner, Omidyar, is worth 10.5 billion!